List of Nintendo development teams: Shiver Entertainment

 Shiver Entertainment, Inc. is an American video game developer based in Miami, Florida.
 It was founded in 2012 by John Schappert, previously of Zynga.
 In its earliest years, the company developed mobile games with Nexon; State Of Chaos and Beasts vs Bots were released under this deal.
 The studio would form a working relationship with Warner Bros.
 Games, developing the Nintendo Switch ports for Hogwarts Legacy, Mortal Kombat 11 and Mortal Kombat 1.
 They also succeeded 5th Cell in the Scribblenauts series, developing Scribblenauts Showdown and Scribblenauts Mega Pack.

 Shiver was acquired by Embracer Group in 2021, who placed the studio under Saber Interactive.
+Shiver had 17 employees at the time.
 Following Saber Interactive's sale to Beacon Interactive, the company was moved under Embracer Group until Nintendo acquired them in May 2024.
 Bloomberg News reported that the acquisition was for bolstering Nintendo's efforts in securing games from third-party developers on their upcoming console, the Nintendo Switch 2, with Shiver assisting external developers in the optimization of such games from competing platforms.
 Following the acquisition, Shiver assisted 2K Games in porting WWE 2K25 to the Switch 2.